 In addition to the Ducks setting a single-season rushing record in 2007, they established a single-game record 465 yards on the ground at Washington, which was later eclipsed with 528 rushing yards vs. Portland State in 2010.

 During the 2006 season, the Ducks allowed only 16 sacks to place second in the league in fewest sacks allowed, as his unit played a big part in Oregon leading the league in rushing (182.2 avg.) for the first time since 1955.

-His return on the offensive line in 2005 paid immediate dividends as he molded a relatively inexperienced group that included only two returning starters into one that was forced to quickly adapt to a new offensive scheme.
-The result was an offense which improved from 10th to third in the Pacific-10 Conference in quarterback sacks allowed (20) as well as ranked among the top 20 in the country in three of four major offensive categories.
+His return to the offensive line in 2005 paid immediate dividends as he molded a relatively inexperienced group that included only two returning starters into one that was forced to quickly adapt to a new scheme.
+The result was a spread offense that improved from 10th in the Pac-10 Conference to third in quarterback sacks allowed (20) as well as ranked among the top 20 in the country in three of four major categories.

 In 2003, the Duck defensive line helped post a No. 16th national ranking against the run (107.1 ypg.), highlighted by a trio of all-league defensive linemen.
 Both Igor Olshansky and Junior Siavii were drafted in the second round of the 2004 NFL draft.

 Greatwood’s defensive lines held opponents to negative rushing yards on four occasions in the five seasons, including -3 net yards by No. 3 Michigan in 2003, and limited a Colorado team that came into the 2002 Fiesta Bowl ranked eighth in the country in rushing (228.5 avg.) to only 49 yards.